 - Clonidine: reduces anxiety, agitation, cramping, muscle aches, and runny nose.

 - Methadone: helps with detox with relieving withdrawal symptoms and is sometimes used for long-term maintenance.

 - Naltrexone: helps prevent relapses from occurring.

 Managing pain, no matter if it’s long-term or acute, doesn’t have to involve opioids.
 Instead of turning to these medications, physicians should look for safer alternatives.
 While there are some natural home remedies that you can try for managing pain, they might not have the same effect as a prescription or alternative pain relief.
-If you have become addicted to opioids, you might find that ketamine can help you without as many side effects as the traditional drugs used to treat withdrawal symptoms.

 Contact us today to find the nearest branch near you in Tennessee or Mississippi.